Tanzu-Solutions-Engineering/pivotal-bank-demo/docs/lab_configserver.md

     If you are deploying the services to multiple [spaces](http://docs.pivotal.io/pivotalcf/concepts/roles.html#spaces), then you must create the user-provided service in each space.

-##Running it locally
+## Running it locally
 If you want to run all the services locally, you'll need to start the discovery service.

 Follow the guidelines to run the Discover service locally [here](https://github.com/dpinto-pivotal/cf-SpringBootTrader-extras).

+# Summary
+The config server dashboard can be accessed on the link provided in the console UI.
+Find the config server service you created and click on Manage.

 You can now move on to [pushing the quote service](lab_pushquote.md)